 Intelligent Farming Innovations

-- Nano-Biosensors: Identify certain infections or chemicals that may be signs of illness or dietary deficiencies.
+- Nano-Biosensors: Detect specific infections or chemicals as indicators of illness or dietary deficits.

-- Nano-Enabled Precision Farming: This method makes use of nanoscale instruments to monitor and control environmental variables, plant health, and soil conditions.
+- Nano-Enabled Precision Farming: This system utilizes nanoscale tools to assess and adjust environmental factors, crops health, and soil situations.

 Crop Improvement and Genetic Engineering